Jarkkohei/GraphQL_API/README.md

 Replace the `<YOUR-MONGODB-CONNECTION-STRING-HERE>` with our MongdDB Atlas connection string.

-Remember also to replace the `<password>` in the connection string with your MongoDB Atlas Cluster password.
+Remember also to replace the `<password>` in the connection string with your MongoDB Atlas Cluster password and the word `test` with your MongoDB Atlas database name.

 ## Run the server